EUR got stuck in the corridor

 AUD/USD

-The Aussie once again was given a jolt from its own CB, which called the exchange rate an important constituent of the monetary policy, which is able to support the growth of the economy, now facing a sharp decrease in investments into natural resources.
+The once again was given a jolt from its own CB, which called the exchange rate an important constituent of the monetary policy, which is able to support the growth of the economy, now facing a sharp decrease in investments into natural resources.
 The CB says it is considering the future rate cut as a necessary step, as opposed to the previous claims regarding the “scope” for the rate cut.

 Leave a Comment.